I kept stumbling across this strange gesture when looking at European portraiture in the 1500s.

 The reason?
 It’s a syncretic lactating gesture from ancient goddesses, like Isis, to Mary.
 By mimicking it men seek eternal salvation and immortality and wrest control away from the divine mother.

-While I want to go with this theory it seems odd that men would want to mimic breastfeeding.
+While I want to go with this theory it seems odd that high-ranking men would want to mimic breastfeeding.
+(I mean, I’m all for it, but it doesn’t scream power and prestige.)
 Also, the El Greco gesture is not always placed in the chest area, as seen in Bronzino’s works.

 The Prado Museums holds that the El Greco gesture is likely a symbol of an oath to the crown.